ig3/libinput/README.md

 libinput
 ========

-This branch is for the purpose of developing an alternate acceleration profile.
+This branch provides a piecewise linear touchpad acceleration profile.

 libinput is a library that provides a full input stack for display servers and other applications that need to handle input devices provided by the